Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Experiments

 \textbf{Sampling Phase.} Following DanceGRPO, a shared initialization noise is used to generate a group of $12$ images from the same text prompt.
 The total sampling step $T=16$ to enhance computational efficiency and the advantage clip $\varepsilon=5$ in Eq.~\ref{eq:f}.
-Note that, the parameter $\eta$ in Eq.~\ref{eq:euler} directly determines the noise level, which in turn defines the size of the stochastic exploration space in the SDE.
-Leveraging the Singular Stochastic Sampling strategy, our precise reward can tolerate a larger $\eta=0.7$.
-The set of candidate SDE timesteps $M$ consists of the first 8 timesteps to improve training efficiency.
+The parameter $\eta=0.7$ in Eq.~\ref{eq:euler} directly determines the noise level, which in turn defines the size of the stochastic exploration space in the SDE.
+All comparison methods share the aforementioned parameter configuration.
 For the Multi-Granularity Advantage Integration strategy, the set of distinct granularities $\Lambda=\{1,2,3\}$.

 \textbf{Training Phase.} All experiments are conducted using $16 \times$ NVIDIA H200 GPUs, with a batch size of $1$.
 The AdamW optimizer is used, configured with a learning rate of $2 \times 10^{-6}$ and a weight decay of $1 \times 10^{-4}$.
 Mixed precision training is implemented using bfloat16 (bf16) format.
-The training iteration is $300$.